facebookexperimental/MIRAI/annotations/README.md

 Likewise for postcondition! precondition! and verify!

+Additionally we also have:
-Additionally there is also assumed_postcondition! which is an assume at the definition site, rather than a verify.
+* assumed_postcondition! which is an assume at the definition site, rather than a verify.
+* assume_unreachable! which assumes that it is unreachable for reasons beyond what MIRAI can reason about.
+* verify_unreachable! which requires MIRAI to verify that it is not unreachable.

 This crate also provides macros for describing and constraining abstract state that only has meaning to MIRAI.
 These are:
 * get_model_field!